-- Hilariously lampshaded in The Big Fix: Moses Wine spends the entire movie with a cast on one arm, explaining to everyone he meets how he broke his arm — every account different, and every account calculated to make him look sympathetic to the listener (to a civil-rights activist he says, "A couple of cops were hassling this black kid").
+- The subject of a Brick Joke in The Big Fix: Moses Wine spends the entire movie with a cast on one arm, explaining to everyone he meets how he broke his arm — every account different, and every account calculated to make him look sympathetic to the listener (to a civil-rights activist he says, "A couple of cops were hassling this black kid").
 In the last scene, he attempts to demonstrate his facility on his ten-year-old son's skateboard, with the boy shouting after him, "It's not my fault if you break the other arm!"

-- One of the many, many major problems with the Last Airbender film, since most of them go into Offscreen Moments of Awesome.
+- One of the many, many major problems with The Last Airbender, since most of them go into Offscreen Moments of Awesome.
 When it's for budget reasons, you can understand even if you don't like it... but when the scenes in question include "they became great friends"...

 - Anatomy of a Murder completely avoids showing Barney Quill's murder or Laura Mannion's rape.
 This lets the audience know no more of what actually happened than the protagonist does in his investigation.

 - The beginning of Tim Burton's Batman has a bunch of Mooks telling stories about the rumor of the Batman.
 Since Batman dresses up as a bat to play on criminals' fears, this scene is very effective at showing that it's working.

 - A rather strange example in the Friday the 13th reboot.
 The film begins with a violent opening and the next scene has a character DESCRIBE the violent opening that the audience just saw.
 It was pretty stupid